obriencj/flask-coolname/README.md

 Did the world need it?
 Nope.

-Simply put, I wanted to make something simple in flask to brush up on my javascript and css skills, which were around twenty years out-of-date.
+Simply put, I wanted to make something basic in flask to brush up on my javascript and css skills, which were around twenty years out-of-date.
 I have designs to significantly over-complicate this little web service.
 Stay tuned to see how that plays out.